KennethTrecy/peratorakka_client/README.md

 The server may be implemented in different programming language as long as it has compatible API.

-Screenshots of this project can be found in [author's post].
-Currently, there is no server available to access by common people.
-Yet, the instructions how to start the system can be found below.
+Screenshots of this project can be found in [author's post] and in [announcements].
+Currently, there is a public client available to access by common people.
+The public client can be found on `https://peratorakka-client.pages.dev/`.
+Just connect to the default public server found in the client and use `test@example.com` as the email and `12345678` as the password.
+To anyone who uses the public Peratorakka client, please use the client responsibly, so others can try it.

+Below, I still retained the instructions on how to start the system.

 ## Origin
 Some parts of the repository was based from [`sveltekit`] branch of [Web